WarpSector/AWS-Enablement/Cloud-Practitioner/Domain-2-Security-Compliance/2C-Management-Governance.md

 ## AWS Systems Manager
   * #### Overview
-    * Manages many AWs services such as EC2, S3, RDS, etc.
+    * Manages many AWS services such as EC2, S3, RDS, etc.
     * Components of the AWS System Manager:
       * **Automation:** uses documents to run automations.
       * **Run Command:** allows you to run commands on EC2 instances